trondhindenes/WesternOmega/README.md

 A Policy describes a set of allowed/disallowed operations against an Elasticsearch cluster, such as "allow searches in indexes A, B but not C".

+You can have multiple mappings, in a single file or multiple.
+The filename of all mappings file must start with "mapping".
+WesternOmega currencly supports ip-based authorization along with basic authentication.
+When using basic authentication, the users can either be stored in a json file on the file system.
+Passwords can be stored either in plaintext or encrypted using base64-encoded pbkdf2_sha256 hashes.

+In order to create a hash for a user, you can use the the python script "create_hash.py" in the utils folder of this repo.

 #### Operations
 List of index-related operations: